 The 21st century will be the century in which we redefine ourselves as the first country in world history that is literally made up of every part of the world. —Mr. Kenneth Prewitt, Director of the U.S. Census Bureau, 1998–2001

-In 2013, approximately 41.3 million immigrants lived in the United States; this is an all-time high.
-Nearly one-quarter of the overall U.S. population is either of the first or second generation.
+In 2013, approximately 41.3 million immigrants lived in the United States.
+Therefore, making this time in history an all-time high human migration to the US.
+Nearly one-quarter of the overall U.S. population is either of the first or second generations.
 America began with waves of immigrants, bringing their own cultures and values to this prosperous country.
-No other place in the world has such a diverse population.
-It is this diversity that makes America who it is.
+In other words, no other place in the world has such a diverse population.
+As a result, it is this diversity that makes America who it is.

 Today, multiculturalism is becoming a standard instead of assimilating to the new environment.
 The old “melting pot” image is giving way to a new mosaic image.
-Immigrants are not being blended in one “pot,” but instead they are transforming our society into a truly multicultural mosaic.
+Therefore, immigrants are not blending in one “pot,” but instead they are transforming our society into a truly multicultural mosaic.